zavelevsky/applitools-playwright-docs/docs/quick-start.md

 This command captures a screenshot of the page and compares it against a baseline image.
 If no baseline exists yet, the captured screenshot becomes the baseline for future comparisons.

 _Note: If you have existing tests using `toHaveScreenshot`, they will run with Applitools Eyes as the equivalent of `eyes.check()`.
+Simply import `except` from `'@applitools/eyes-playwright'`.
 However, we recommend using the `eyes.check()` API for enhanced capabilities and better integration with Applitools features._

 ## Running your test